logaretm/vee-validate/docs/guide/localization.md

 Vue.mixin({
   localize (localeName) {
     // localize your app here, like i18n plugin.
-    // asynchonously load the locale file then localize the validator with it. import(`./path/to/vee-validate-locales/${localeName}`).then(locale => {
+    // asynchronously load the locale file then localize the validator with it. import(`./path/to/vee-validate-locales/${localeName}`).then(locale => {
       Validator.localize(localeName, locale);
     });